MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - *Posting in detail from subsidiary ledgers*

-- *Posting “to” and “through” General Ledger*
+- *Posting "to" and "through" General Ledger*

 - *Specifying posting settings*